docker/docs/engine/security/trust/trust_key_mng.md

 ## Lost keys

 If a publisher loses keys it means losing the ability to sign trusted content for your repositories.
-If you lose a key, contact [Docker Support](https://support.docker.com) (support@docker.com) to reset the repository state.
+If you lose a key, send an email to [Docker Hub Support](mailto:hub-support@docker.com) to reset the repository state.

 This loss also requires **manual intervention** from every consumer that pulled